qtnc/swan/readme.md

 The default standard library of the language don't provide any access to screen, keyboard, files, network or any other input/output device.
 The host C++ application is responsible for giving its own controlled API to the outside world if it wants to.
-This makes QScript ideal for embedding into games or other applications wanting to provide user scripting capabilities.
+This makes Swan ideal for embedding into games or other applications wanting to provide user scripting capabilities.

 Embedding has been carefully made to be as easy as it can be.

 [>> More  details about embedding API](docs/embedding.md)

-# Running QScript standalone
+# Running Swan standalone
-You can also write standalone programs in QScript and run them with the CLI.
+You can also write standalone programs in Swan  and run them with the CLI.
 The CLI provides some common usage libraries such as file and console I/O access.

 [>> More about the CLI](docs/cli.md)